jbadhree/jbadhree.github.io/content/problem.md

 But there's one final element: desire.
 Do we want this event to happen?
 If the answer is yes, then it’s not a problem at all.
 But if the event is `undesired`, then we have a true problem.

+However, we must also understand that we cannot predict everything.
+The future is inherently uncertain, and there will always be factors beyond our control.
+This is where we must be prepared—not just to act but to upgrade our understanding that could lead to better predictions.
+This attitude of `predict but be prepared` helps us make steady progress, no matter the field we're working in.
+By embracing this mindset, we remain flexible and capable of improving our problem-solving over time.

 **The Full Definition**

 In summary, here’s how I define a problem:

-`An Undesired, Hard to Vary, Refutable, Validatable, Predicted Future Event.`
+`An Undesired, Hard to Vary, Refutable, Validatable, Predicted Future Event.` and `Predict but be Prepared`.

 By approaching problems this way, we shift from reactive thinking to proactive problem-solving, grounded in systemic understanding and a focus on future possibilities.